 A Certificate of Tax Position letter is sent to make you aware that HMRC suspects irregularities in your international tax affairs.
 The notice will indicate that this is your last opportunity to address any issues before action is taken.

 These certificates are sent to you with letters headed ‘Important: Your final opportunity to bring your worldwide tax affairs up to date’, which alludes to tax irregularities on undeclared foreign bank accounts or assets.
 The body responsible for Certificates of Tax position is the Risk and Intelligence Service, Offshore – a special project team within the Wealthy, Mid-Sized Business and Compliance unit.

-Someone getting such a letter may wonder if it is merely a ‘fishing exercise’ by HMRC or whether it is based upon real information and is something to be worried about? – the answer to the second question is probably “Yes” and “Yes”.
+Those who receive such a letter may wonder if it is merely a ‘fishing exercise’ by HMRC or whether it is based upon real information and is something to be worried about?
+The answer to the second question is probably “Yes” and “Yes”.

-So, the taxpayer is given a deadline to sign a “Certificate of Tax Position”, without knowing what information HMRC actually have, which is a formal declaration to three options:
+So, the taxpayer is given a deadline to sign a “Certificate of Tax Position”, without knowing what information HMRC actually has, which is a formal declaration to three options:

 - I need to bring my tax affairs up to date.
 I will declare all my UK tax irregularities using HMRC’s Worldwide Disclosure Facility;

 - I do not have offshore income, assets or gains on which UK tax may be due;